ToshioCP/Gtk4-tutorial/gfm/Readme_for_developers.md

 - gfm: if the target is GFM
 - html: if the target is html
-- latex: if the target is latex (or pdf).
+- latex: if the target is pdf.

 Other type of conditions may be available in the future version.